Close Cookie Popup

 Acknowledge their feelings honestly: "I can see you're feeling a bit disappointed that Dilly's group got that lucky Booster Card just now!"
 Remind them that Booster Cards are an element of surprise and chance, and their group might get a fantastic one on their next "1" roll.
 Re-emphasize the importance of teamwork, enjoying the process of playing together, and what they are learning about the emotion.

 Your calm response is key.
 Pause the game if necessary.
 Approach the child calmly and quietly.
 Acknowledge their feeling directly and validate it: "I see you're feeling very [sad/angry] right now, and that's okay."
-Offer comfort in a way that is appropriate for your relationship with the child and your school's policy (e.g., a quiet word, offering a moment aside if they need space, a comforting gesture if appropriate).
+Offer comfort in a way that is appropriate for your relationship with the child (e.g., a quiet word, offering a moment aside if they need space, a comforting gesture if appropriate).
 If the child needs more significant support, ensure they receive it, potentially connecting with them more privately after the session.
 Then, assess whether the group discussion can gently continue on that topic or if it's best to sensitively shift the focus.

 The side menu (accessed by hovering on the far-left of the screen) can show a random Question Cards for the current Emotion World.
 Curently there's no way to show a specyfic card.